khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Truncation

 Truncate long text strings with an ellipsis (“…”).
 On hover, the truncated text should display a tooltip including the full text.
 [See tooltip guidelines](/components/tooltip)

-### Empty state

-A table's empty state displays when there is no data, yet.
-[See empty states guidelines](/regions/empty-states).

 ### Styling